6 Carb Counting Tips for Takeaways & Eating Out

 If you are unsure how many carbs are in a sauce, consider counting it as 10g of carbs, unless it is a sweet sauce (like sweet & sour), which will have more.

 Consider if you need to count carbs in dips like chilli sauce, ketchup, mango chutney, mayo, sweet chilli sauce, and sweet & sour sauce.
-Some are carb-free, while others may add a significant amount of carbs, especially if you squeeze and dollop a lot to your plate.
+Some are carb-free, while others may add significant carbs, especially if you squeeze and dollop a lot onto your plate.

-All the foods shown above are from the Carb & Calorie Counter and Carbs & Cals app – the easiest way to track all the food and drink you consume.
+All the foods above are from the Carb & Calorie Counter and Pocket Counter books, and Carbs & Cals app.

-Make sure you subscribe and press the bell, so you don’t miss our weekly videos.
+Make sure you subscribe and press the bell, so you don’t miss any videos.